PRESTO TAP OFFS

 Proactive, real-time communication

-Riders' top dissatisfaction with PRESTO is the lack of timely communication, highlighting an opportunity to offer proactive, real-time alerts and reminders
+Riders' top dissatisfaction with PRESTO is the lack of timely communication, highlighting an opportunity to offer real-time alerts and reminders

 Self-serve capabilities